Rade58/next-postgres-playground/README.md

 - BUILDING PROJECT WITH SUPABASE (BLOG APP (FRONTEND WILL USE TAILWIND))

-# API DESIGN WITH `next-connect` PLUS AUTHENTICATION WITH JWT IN PERN STCK

 ## MAJOR TECHNOOGIES USED IN THIS "TRYOUT":

 - Typescript